Sparse online variational Bayesian regression: Enhanced model

 \subsubsection{Further discussion}

 Note that in practice one would hope that after some iterations $(\mu_n,m_n,C_n)$ will not be changing very much with the iterative re-weighting, and few inner updates will be required, if any.
 If the model is stationary, then one may also not need to allow $n \rightarrow \infty$.
 There are some other modifications which could be made along the way to further improve efficiency, such as thresholding, i.e. $m_n \rightarrow {\bf 1}_{\{ \epsilon < |m_n|\}} m_n$, for small $\epsilon>0$, where ${\bf 1}_{A}$ is the indicator function on the set $A$, and it acts elementwise on the entries of $m_n$ (and similar for $\mu_n)$.
 Suppose that $m_n$ has essentially converged, and $p' \ll p$ parameters are non-zero.
 We can then discard the $0$-valued parameters, thereby either vastly speeding up the algorithm or making way for inclusion of $p-p'$ new parameters.
 Similar things have been done before.
-See e.g. \cite{yen2014sparse}.
+See e.g. \cite{yen2014sparse} \note{and \cite{armagan2009variational}.
+In the latter article it is noted that this also mitigates a problem with singularity, which is not an issue here because we use the dual formulation of the problem -- see \eqref{eq:vblgains}, \eqref{eq:vblupdates}. }

-All of the present technology is well-suited to an online scenario, where one assumes a fixed static problem but data arrives sequentially in time, and may continue indefinitely.
+All of the present technology is well-suited to an online scenario, where one assumes a fixed static problem but data arrives sequentially in time, and may continue indefinitely (i.e. $n \rightarrow \infty$).
 If this model is meant to emulate a computer simulation, for example which is called by another computer simulation for a particular value of inputs, as in the common case of coupled multi-physics systems and whole device modelling, then one can decide whether the emulator is suitable for a given query input, for example by evaluating the uncertainty under the current approximation $x(s)^T C_n x(s)$.
 If this is below a certain level then the model returns $m_n^Tx(s)$ (and possibly also $x(s)^T C_n x(s)$ if the requesting program is capable of handling uncertainty), otherwise the emulator requests a label from the computer simulation and is updated accordingly, as above.
 It may also be of interest in an offline scenario to build up a database of labeled data and revise the emulator as this is done.
 Such a task is called experimental design, and greedy or myopic sequential experimental design can be posed elegantly within the sequential framework above.